OpenVisualCloud/Media-Transport-Library/doc/asan.md

 # ASan guide

 AddressSanitizer (also known as ASan, <https://github.com/google/sanitizers/wiki/AddressSanitizer>) is a fast memory error detector for C/C++ developed by Google.
-The Intel® Media Transport Library uses ASan for memory-related checks.
+The Media Transport Library uses ASan for memory-related checks.
 ASan is a part of LLVM (version 3.1+) and GCC (version 4.8+).
 To enable ASan, pass the -fsanitize=address option to the compiler flags.

 The library uses DPDK API to perform memory malloc/free operations.
 Therefore, the error monitoring capability depends on the DPDK ASan support.